 Why it matters

-Clear communication is the backbone of remote work.
-Without structured channels, instructions get lost, deadlines are missed, and accountability breaks down.
+Clear communication is the backbone of successful remote teamwork.
+Without structured channels, instructions can be lost, deadlines may be overlooked, and accountability breaks down.
+This is especially critical for law firms, where one misstep can delay a client’s case or affect outcomes.

 Recommended tools